-Nominations for the 2016 Barbara Chester Award are open
+Nominations for the 2016 Barbara Chester Award are now closed for 2016

 Dr. Barbara Chester